-The majority of poisonings throughout the nation, involve children under the age of 5, they are the most at-risk group for unintentional poisonings.
+The majority of poisonings throughout the nation, involve children under the age of 5.

 Children are naturally curious, as it is their way of learning about the world around them.
 Unfortunately, children put almost everything they see and touch in their mouths, even if it doesn't smell or taste good.
 Ingestion is the number one cause of poisoning in children.
 Other poisoning can be dermal (on the skin), ocular (in the eye), respiratory, due to inhalation, or bites or stings.

 It is easier to dial 1-800-222-1222 than to "Google" your poison question.
 Call the Poison Center for an accurate response to your poison question.

 - 43% of calls involve children under the age of 5

 - 78% do not require a visit to a doctor or hospital

 - 15% are for information only